algorithmiaio/sample-apps/algo-dev-demo/scikit-learn-demo/README.md

 - Delete that code, and copy and paste the code from the file [demo/boston-housing-prices.py](https://github.com/algorithmiaio/sample-apps/blob/master/algo-dev-demo/scikit-learn-demo/demo/boston-housing-prices.py)
 - Change the name of the data collection to the one we created earlier.

-Recall our data collection is called "scikit_learn_demo" and you'll also need to change "USERNAME" to your own username on this line:
+Recall our data collection is called `scikit_learn_demo` and you'll also need to change `USERNAME` to your own username on this line:

 ```
 file_path = "data://USERNAME/scikit_learn_demo/scikit-demo-boston-regression.pkl"